 When an odor in the air is pleasant, all is well.
 When something doesn’t quite smell right, residents, communities and businesses all take notice.

 Why?
 It’s impacting their senses and quality of life.
-Fortunately, there are unique options to pinpoint smells and design solutions to identify and minimize them.
-Tom Henning, SEH environmental engineer, and Katrina Hapka, SEH graduate scientist, conduct scientific and technical tests for communities and companies to find the best solutions to mitigate quality-of-life impacting smells.
+Fortunately, there are options to pinpoint smells along with design solutions to identify and minimize them.
+Tom Henning, SEH environmental engineer, and Aaron Kutz, SEH environmental scientist, conduct scientific and technical tests to find the best solutions to mitigate quality-of-life impacting smells.
 Here is a breakdown of the tools and services they use to make sense of a community’s smells.

 Why does this smell?

 Odor is not regulated at a federal level, and most states do not have any specific laws or rules to address unpleasant odors.
-Minnesota, Iowa, Wisconsin and Indiana for instance, don't have any, while the State of Colorado instituted public odor laws after recreational marijuana became legal in 2012.
 Still, some local cities or companies monitor odors in response to complaints by residents or neighbors.

 May through September is typically the season with the most complaints.